 - Experience and/or a demonstrated commitment to social justice, organizing and/or social movements, and Palestine Legal’s mission.

 PHYSICAL DEMANDS: Candidate must be able to sit for long periods of time and type on a computer and must be able to communicate frequently by phone and electronically.

-WORK ENVIRONMENT: This position requires work in a shared office space in Chicago.
+WORK ENVIRONMENT: This position requires work in a shared office space in Chicago and/or Oakland.
 There may be 1 or more people in an office space with low to moderate noise levels (details to be determined).

 COMPENSATION: Palestine Legal is dedicated to fairly compensating interns.
 Interns will be temporary employees of Tides Center, and will be paid an hourly wage, to be determined depending on whether the candidate has secured additional sources of funding.
 Where possible, Palestine Legal will assist interns interested in applying for academic credit or fellowships for the internship to supplement their compensation.

-TO APPLY: Please email a resume, legal writing sample (3-5 pages) and cover letter explaining your interest in the internship to firstname.lastname@example.org, subject line “Legal Intern.”
-Applications will be reviewed on a rolling basis until July 1, 2017, or until the position(s) is filled, with strong consideration given to early applicants.
-The projected start date is September 15, 2017.
+TO APPLY: Please email a resume, legal writing sample (3-5 pages) and cover letter explaining your interest in the internship to email@example.com, subject line “Legal Intern.”
+Applications will be reviewed on a rolling basis for the Spring Semester, or until the position(s) is filled, and until January 31st for the Summer Semester.

 Palestine Legal, a project of Tides Center, is an “at-will” and equal opportunity employer.
 Applicants and employees shall not be discriminated against because of race, religion, sex, national origin, ethnicity, age, mental or physical disability, sexual orientation, gender (including pregnancy and gender expression) identity, color, marital status, veteran status, medical condition, or any other classification protected by federal, state, or local law or ordinance.